plone/guillotina/docs/source/developer/roles.md

  * guillotina.ReadConfiguration
  * guillotina.ManageCatalog

-### guillotina.SiteDeleter
+### guillotina.ContainerDeleter

  * guillotina.DeletePortal

-## Default roles on Guillotina Site
+## Default roles on Guillotina Container

-They are stored in anontations using IRolePermissionMap.
+They are stored in annotations using IRolePermissionMap.

 Created objects set the guillotina.Owner role to the user who created it.

-## Default groups on Guillotina Site
+## Default groups on Guillotina Container

 ### Managers

 #### RootParticipation

-There is a `root` user who has permissions to all site:
+There is a `root` user who has permissions to all containers:

 DB/APP permissions are defined on factory.py